Changissnz/nu_merchant_principal/README.md

 to the autonomous agent, the dimensionality of values could be very high in number for one or both of the (offense,defense) values.

+Some important underpinnings about the terms on the onion-based pulse's decision, that is "inversion","reversion", and "base", and for the autonomous agent, "offense" and "defense", are clarified next.
+The values concerning the terms of the onion-based pulse are already finalized in the table.
+There is a zero probability that any value for any triplet
+$(i,r,b)$ is incorrect.
+Each of the three values of the triplet is a value of scale by the economic decision of choosing its magnitude of potential in the range $[0.,1.]$.
+For some moves concerning a particular move $m_k$ by the autonomous Agent A, there is not much potential for inversion and reversion.
+The base value is catered according to the offense and defense of
+$m_k$.
+The values of the potential inversion and reversion are directly connected to the offense and defense, in some permutational and obscure way, of the agent.
+The agent's (offense,defense) values are hypothetical values, with slim possibilities that the values have factored in the effects of inversion,reversion, and the base of the pulse's pertaining move.